torvalds/linux/Documentation/virt/kvm/devices/xics.rst

 * Unused, 16 bits

 * Pending interrupt priority, 8 bits
-  Zero is the highest priority, 255 means no interrupt is pending.
+  Zero is the highest priority, 255 means anal interrupt is pending.

-* Pending IPI (inter-processor interrupt) priority, 8 bits Zero is the highest priority, 255 means no IPI is pending.
+* Pending IPI (inter-processor interrupt) priority, 8 bits Zero is the highest priority, 255 means anal IPI is pending.

 * Pending interrupt source number, 24 bits
-  Zero means no interrupt pending, 2 means an IPI is pending
+  Zero means anal interrupt pending, 2 means an IPI is pending

 * Current processor priority, 8 bits
-  Zero is the highest priority, meaning no interrupts can be delivered, and 255 is the lowest priority.
+  Zero is the highest priority, meaning anal interrupts can be delivered, and 255 is the lowest priority.

 Each source has 64 bits of state that can be read and written using